dustinbroussard/hill-rd-setlist/README.md

 - Add/remove songs with a single click.
 - Reorder with drag-and-drop.
 - Import setlists from text files or pasted lists (smart matching to your songbook).
+- Import setlists from an image (OCR): click the image button, pick a photo of the setlist, confirm the name, and fuzzy-match to your library.
-- Export setlists as JSON, TXT, or CSV.
+- Export setlists as JSON, TXT, CSV, or PDF.

 ### **Performance (Lyrics) Tab**
 - Pick a setlist and enter performance mode.